politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 starting to feel inevitable that there will be another referendum.
-Though I think there is little prospect of it being adopted, I hope something like my strategy might provide a way to keep Labour relatively united, avoid alienating to many voters on either side, and prevent any serious economic damage.
+Though I think there is little prospect of it being adopted, I hope something like my strategy might provide a way to keep Labour relatively united, avoid alienating too many voters on either side, and prevent any serious economic damage.
 At the same time, it would keep open the possibility of negotiating a permanent deal which would allow a Left government to begin to challenge capitalism in the